 ● Shaped refractory such as the factory brick or insulating fire brick

 ● Unshaped or monolithic refractory.
-Eg refractory mortar, castable, or lightweight castable, plastic refractory, gunning mixes, ramming mixes, spraying and coating mixes
+Eg mortar, castable, or lightweight castable, plastic, gunning mixes, ramming mixes, spraying and coating mixes

 ● Fibrous refractory material - such as ceramic fiber

-On the chemical side of classification, refractory is grouped into basic, acidic or neutral.
+On the chemical side of classification, it is grouped into basic, acidic or neutral.
 These also follow the characteristics outlined in the periodic table mentioned previously.

-So silica, for example, would be classed as acidic refractory, while, magnesium-based compounds would be classed as a basic refractory class.
-Alumina content, for example, would form a neutral refractory type.
+So silica, for example, would be classed as acidic, while, magnesium-based compounds would be classed as a basic class.
+Alumina content, for example, would form a neutral type.